-Tensions build on migrant ship off Italy; 10 jump overboard
+More than 10 jump overboard from migrant ship stranded off Italy

 The details of the offers from France, Germany, Romania, Portugal, Spain and Luxembourg have yet to be finalised.

-Additional reporting by Jose Elías Rodríguez, Ashifa Kassam, Elena Rodriguez and Joan Faus in Madrid, Stephen Jewkes in Milan; writing by Mark Bendeich; editing by Larry King
+Additional reporting by Jose Elías Rodríguez, Belen Carreno, Elena Rodriguez and Ingrid Melander in Madrid, Stephen Jewkes in Milan, Crispian Balmer in Rome; Writing by Mark Bendeich; Editing by Larry King and Frances Kerry